acend/kubernetes-basics-training/README.md

 # Kubernetes Techlab

-In the guided hands-on techlab, we show the participants the Helm basics.
+In this guided hands-on techlab, we show participants the Kubernetes basics.

 For more see [Kubernetes Techlabs online](https://kubernetes-techlab.k8s.puzzle.ch/).